Understanding Your Rollover IRA

 If your employer offers a company retirement plan such as a 401(k), and you find yourself no longer employed due to reasons mentioned above, you have a few options regarding the assets you've invested throughout your employment.
 They are:

 - Cash out and take the money, incurring large tax penalties to the IRS.
-This is ordinarily a huge mistake because you also lose the tax shelter from investing within a protected account (e.g., if you made $500 in dividends from stocks held in a retirement account, you likely won’t owe any taxes on that money for decades, if ever, whereas if you held the stock in a regular non-retirement account, you would get hit with taxes each year).
+This is ordinarily a huge mistake because you also lose the tax shelter from investing in a protected account (e.g., if you made $500 in dividends from stocks held in a retirement account, you likely won’t owe any taxes on that money for decades, if ever, whereas if you held the stock in a regular non-retirement account, you would get hit with taxes each year).

 - Move the money from your current employer’s plan to your new employer’s 401(k) plan.
 On one hand, the transfer is relatively easy and it keeps your assets consolidated.
 On the other hand, you will be subject to the choices provided by your new employer.
 This can be a major disadvantage for investors that know which stocks they want to own, or if your new employer offers a collection of investment options that aren't quite as satisfactory as those offered by your former employer.